phac-nml/irida/doc/developer/primer.md

 Quick start development requirements
 ------------------------------------

+An (incomplete) set of instructions for getting the IRIDA service layer and web front up and running for development on your Linux machine.
+To include Galaxy and all the pipeline requirements, see the main IRIDA documentation.

 * Clone IRIDA from the IRIDA [GitLab][].
 * Install the following dependencies from your chosen package manager:
   * MariaDB